talvos/talvos-vulkan-cts/README.md

 repository, so we run it once per day here instead.

 ```
-Results for commit dba491f on Thu 13 Dec 2018
+Results for commit XXXXXXX on Thu 13 Dec 2018
 -----------------------------------------------
 api                 :  11380 /  81012 ->  14.0%
 binding_model       :  15795 /  43207 ->  36.6%